 Our staff offer a breakfast club between 8 am and the start of morning school.
-For £1.80 a day children can have cereal, toast, a drink or a piece of fruit.
+Children can have cereal, toast, a drink or a piece of fruit.
 There are lots of games and activities to do.
 Ask at the office for details.